-Many of our clients have previously complained that when doing business through a foreign company, they were required to appoint a local citizen / resident as one of the directors of the company.
-We are talking about companies in countries such as Finland, Singapore, even Ukraine.
-As for Estonian companies, a director (in Estonia - a member of the board) and also a founder (in Estonia - a shareholder) can be a citizen and resident of any country.
-This opportunity has appeared in Estonia since 2011 and has significantly improved the business environment for foreigners.
+Some of our clients complained that they were required to appoint a local citizen / resident as one of the directors of the company when forming a company overseas.
+We refer to the countries like Finland, Singapore, or even Ukraine.
+As for Estonian companies, a director and also the shareholder can be a citizen and resident of any country.
+This opportunity appeared in Estonia in 2011 and has significantly improved the business environment for foreigners.

-If 50% of the board members are not Estonian residents, then the company must have a contact person in Estonia.
-We provide this service.
+If 50% of the board members are not Estonian residents, the company must have a contact person in Estonia.
+We provide this service for you.

 Nominee services for Estonian companies

 Estonia, as a country with a continental laws has no legal framework for nominee services.
-This means that the shareholder is considered to be an ultimate beneficial owner of the company.
-The same applies to director who holds full liability regardless of whether he is acting on his own behalf or by instructions of a third party.
+This means that the shareholder is considered to be the ultimate beneficial owner of the company.
+The same applies to director who holds full liability regardless of whether he is acting on his own behalf or by instructions from a third party.

 Nonetheless, in a limited number of cases a nominee Director makes sense.

 Based on practice, the services of nominee board members and shareholders are not widely used in Estonia.

 The minimum share capital of Estonian company should be 2500 EUR.
 Starting from 1 February 2023 onwards the minimum share capital is 0,01 EUR in case of a single shareholder in the company.

 The minimum par value of each share is 0,01 EUR.